kengibson1111/tour-of-go/README.md

 The tour is pretty fun.
 Hopefully it will help others get off the ground and start exploring Go.

-## keys-remote.sh

-In a DEV container separate from the container used by VS Code, use [keys-remote.sh](https://github.com/kengibson1111/tour-of-go/blob/master/keys-remote.sh) to validate remote Git connectivity.
-If results look good, then any `git remote -v` error from VS Code is not related to how Git is interacting with Windows 11 Pro.

 ***

 [^1]: Icon provided by [Icons8](https://icons8.com/).